Ravikadri-zz/ravikadri/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on SPFX and Azure Development
+- 🌱 I’m currently learning typescript
+- 👯 I’m looking to collaborate on Github projects

 <!--
 **Ravikadri/ravikadri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.